hdShang/arxiv-daily/docs/cs-AI/2025-05-07/papers/250504101v2-llms-suitability-for-network-security-a-case-study-of-stride-threat-.md

 ---
 layout: default
-title: LLMs' Suitability for Network Security: A Case Study of STRIDE Threat Modeling
+title: "LLMs' Suitability for Network Security: A Case Study of STRIDE Threat Modeling"
 ---

 # LLMs' Suitability for Network Security: A Case Study of STRIDE Threat Modeling